-Interestingly, the phrase was not Reagan’s invention.
-It is a direct translation of the Russian proverb, “Доверяй, но проверяй” (Doveryai, no proveryai).
+Interestingly, Reagan did not invent the phrase.
+He drew it directly from the Russian proverb, “Доверяй, но проверяй” (Doveryai, no proveryai).
 Reagan’s top Soviet expert advised him to use it.
 This choice was a masterstroke of public diplomacy.
 By using a Russian proverb, Reagan connected with the Soviet people and their leader, Mikhail Gorbachev, on a cultural level.
 Furthermore, it demonstrated a nuanced understanding of the Soviet mindset.
 It showed he was not naive but was willing to engage seriously.
+Understanding how we have listened to the wisdom in an old Russian maxim and quote origin allowed Reagan to speak in a language both sides respected.

 A Proverb for a New Era of Diplomacy

-The most famous use of the phrase occurred during a pivotal moment in history.
-Source Reagan repeated it several times during the signing of the Intermediate-Range Nuclear Forces (INF) Treaty on December 8, 1987. .
+Reagan delivered the phrase most famously during a pivotal moment in history.
+Source He repeated it several times during the signing of the Intermediate-Range Nuclear Forces (INF) Treaty on December 8, 1987.
 This landmark treaty aimed to eliminate an entire class of nuclear weapons.
 Gorbachev reportedly responded with a smile, “You repeat that at every meeting.”
-Reagan’s friendly persistence drove the point home.
+Reagan’s friendly persistence drove the point home, reinforcing the significance of how we have listened to the wisdom in an old Russian maxim and quote origin.

 Reshaping Superpower Relations